mdbeckman/PSU-Data-Science/README.md

 <br>

+#### ...because Data

-- There's a **ton** of it and [more data will be generated in the next 2 years than the previous 5000 years of humanity!] (https://appdevelopermagazine.com/4773/2016/12/23/more-data-will-be-created-in-2017-than-the-previous-5,000-years-of-humanity-/)
+- There's a **ton** of it and [more data will be generated in the next 2 years than the previous 5000 years of humanity](https://appdevelopermagazine.com/4773/2016/12/23/more-data-will-be-created-in-2017-than-the-previous-5,000-years-of-humanity-/)
-    - Anyone wondering what kind of data they produced in 2983 BC??
+    - Anyone wondering what kind of data they produced in 2983 BC?
     - Here's some [3000 BC stuff](https://en.wikipedia.org/wiki/30th_century_BC) just to get our minds around that statement...
         - [City of Troy Founded](https://en.wikipedia.org/wiki/Troy)
         - [They started building Stonehenge](https://en.wikipedia.org/wiki/Stonehenge)